 Since the start, KTOO has been a community-owned membership institution.
-The 11 volunteer members of the Board of Directors govern the affairs of the Capital Community Broadcasting, the non-profit corporation that holds the FCC licenses.
+The volunteer members of the Board of Directors govern the affairs of KTOO Public Media, the non-profit corporation that holds the FCC licenses for our stations.
 Members of the board represent a broad range of interests, backgrounds, professions and viewpoints.

 Current members of the board include:

 - Eliska Champagne-Veselka, Vice Chair (term expires 10/2024)

 - Maren Haavig, Treasurer (term expires 10/2023)

 - Erin Harrington (term expires 10/2025)